 Does a Maintenance Margin Mitigate Risk?

-Not for the trader.
-Margin investing is risky because traders can lose more money than they have in their account, creating a debt with the broker.
+Maintenance margin doesn’t mitigate risk for traders.
+Margin investing is risky because traders can lose more money than they have in their account, creating a debt with the broker, called margin debt.

 When a trader opens a margin account, they must sign an agreement and deposit a certain amount into the account before they can start trading.
 To pay off any debt from assets that have lost value, the trader will need to deposit additional funds, deposit securities, or sell off holdings.